swiftlang/swift-package-manager/Documentation/Plugins.md

 When invoked in Apple’s Xcode IDE, plugins have access to a library module provided by Xcode called *XcodeProjectPlugin* — this module extends the *PackagePlugin* APIs to let plugins work on Xcode targets in addition to packages.

 In order to write a plugin that works with packages in every environment and that conditionally works with Xcode projects when run in Xcode, the plugin should conditionally import the *XcodeProjectPlugin* module when it is available.
-For exampe:
+For example:

 ```swift
 import PackagePlugin